Income from Other Sources and Taxes (IFOS): Guide

 Can I claim any expenses from Incomes from Other Sources (IFOS)?

-Yes, the following are some of the deductions available from income chargeable to tax under the head Income from Other Sources:
+Yes, As per Section 57 of the Income-tax Act, the following are some of the deductions available from income chargeable to tax under the head Income from Other Sources:

 Note: No personal expenditure shall be allowed to be deducted from income chargeable under the head ‘Income from Other Sources’.